 When I mix orange and greens I almost always lean towards adding Asian flavors.
 If orange and greens are good, then orange, greens and sesame or soy are even better.

-Alone, with rice, with rice and an egg on top – so many options.
+Alone, with rice, with rice and an egg on top – there so many options for these simple, citrusy greens.
 The biggest challenge is not eating them all before they get to the table.

 Juice of one large naval orange